ahopgood/Vagrant-Puppet/modules/httpd/README.markdown

 * Custom error pages; 404, 401, 403, 500 etc
 * Removal of Operating System information from error pages
 * Removal of apache version information from error pages
+* Have all files saved to `/etc/puppet/installers/httpd/`
+* In the case of an upgrade from one version of apache to another, remove old package files from `/etc/puppet/installers/httpd` folder